-Every day we have decisions to make — what to wear, what to eat, how to spend our time.
+Every day we have to make decisions — what to wear, what to eat, how to spend our time.

-Some decisions are no-brainers.
+Sometimes making decisions are no-brainers.
 You make your choice, and even if it’s not the best decision, the potential consequences are rarely worth breaking a sweat.

-Then there are the BIG decisions.
+Then there are times you have to make hard decisions.

-Sometimes the elements and possible consequences of a big decision are so complicated your brain gets muddled, and confusion and indecision grip you like a vice.
+Sometimes the elements and possible consequences of a hard decision are so complicated your brain gets muddled, and confusion and indecision grip you like a vice.
 You become frozen like a deer in headlights.

-The more you ponder the decision, the more confused and stuck you feel.
+The more you ponder making the decision, the more confused and stuck you feel.
 You just want a voice from the heavens to shout down instructions and tell you what path to take.
 “Hey you, take that job in Miami.
 You’ll be much happier!”

 This confusion is so uncomfortable that we tend to avoid these big decisions altogether.
-Of course this does nothing but stoke a low-level sense of anxiety and frustration about ourselves and our circumstances.
+Of course, this does nothing but stoke a low-level sense of anxiety and frustration about ourselves and our circumstances.
 Avoidance has never been a great strategy for life success and happiness.

 Over-thinking and compulsively analyzing a decision doesn’t help much either.
 Trying to predict the future is an impossible task, regardless of how certain you may feel about a desired outcome.
 Life is too unpredictable to know with certainty that you are making the “right” decision.
 Ultimately, any decision involves a leap of faith.

 When I’ve had to make a big decision, I’ve learned to take several practical steps infused with a big dose of emotional guidance.
 In other words, I start with my head but also listen to my heart.